The Big Idea

 Reference: 1—Index- Memory and Remembering - Loose Resources

 I began this project rather by accident.
 I have always been someone who has disliked memorization.
-It is boring, and repetitive.
+In school it was boring and repetitive.
 Not to mention can become overwhelming and disappointing.
 There is nothing worse than working really hard to remember something just for it to fly away right when you really need it.

 And so it was with a great amount of bewildered curiosity that I heard the Storyteller Martin Shaw describe memorizing the entire Odyssey of Homer and that it takes multiple days to retell it in its entirety.
 That kind of scale just boggled my imagination.

 I was raised on the computer metaphor of memory.
 Learning is like “downloading” information that you store on the “hard drive” of your mind.
+The memories in you mind are therefore a kind of collection of random bits and pieces you hope you can find enough space.
 Surely somewhere along the road you will run out of space just like that old broken down laptop shoved in the closet.
-But even if you won’t run out of space then surely something that massive will get fuzzy and forgotten quickly?
+But even if you have “good memory” and won’t run out of space, then surely something as massive as a whole book will get fuzzy and forgotten quickly?

 “_Candidates for a bishop’s orders must know the Psalter by heart and must have read thoroughly, not cursorily, all the sacred Scriptures.”